jurriaanr/spreadsheet-column-generator/Readme.md

 ## Walking the previously generated columns

 For setting the autosize f.e. on each cell you could of course add another line in the for loop for each cell.
-Easier though is to walk through all generated cells and execute a callback on each generated column:
+Less distracting though is to walk through all generated cells and execute a callback on each generated column:

     $columnGenerator->walk(function ($columnName) use ($productsSheet) {
         $productsSheet->getColumnDimension(substr($columnName, 0, -1))->setAutoSize(true);